 Best Overall: S7K Standing Putter

-“For the best blade putters, you can’t go wrong with the S7K Standing Putter.
-It offers a unique blade-style, cutting edge equipment technology, and excellent alignment tool.”
+“You can’t go wrong with the S7K Standing Putter: it offers a unique blade-style, cutting edge equipment technology, and an excellent alignment tool.”

 Best for Beginners: Odyssey Hot Pro 2.0